fcdoc/doc/en/flashduty/configure_flashduty/alert_routings.md

 ## FAQs
 ---

-<details><summary>Routing rules not taking effect?</summary> Please check if the alarm events match the rules and if the rules are correctly configured.</details>
+|+| Routing rules not taking effect?

+    Please verify if the alert events correspond to the rules and if the rule settings are correct.

-<details><summary>What happens when multiple routing rules are the same and deliver to the same collaboration space?</summary> A corresponding issue will be generated for each collaboration space.
-It is recommended to select multiple collaboration spaces in the same rule.</details>
+|+| What happens when multiple routing rules are identical and delivered to the same collaboration space?

+    An issue will be generated for each collaboration space; it is advisable to select multiple collaboration spaces within the same rule.

-<details><summary>Not receiving alarms after configuring routing rules?</summary> Please confirm whether the reported alarm events match the configured routing rules.
-It is suggested to set up a default fallback route to capture unmatched events.</details>
+|+| Not receiving alerts after setting up routing rules?

+    Please ensure that the reported alert events can trigger the configured routing rules.
+Consider setting up a default catch-all route to handle unmatched alert events.

-<details><summary>Will the default route be matched if the routing rule flow control is set to Stop?</summary> It will match.
-The default route serves as a catch-all and is not subject to the flow control restrictions.</details>
+|+| Does the default route get matched when the routing rule's flow control is set to Stop?

+    It will match.
+The default route serves as a fallback and is not restricted by flow control settings.